 Centre 5 organizes a 4-day dissection course on untreated human bodies (tissues that have not been damaged by chemicals).
 This scientific, unique, and exceptional experience is not a demonstration, but an actual dissection done by the participants themselves!

 - Until December 31st, 2022: 1,900 USD (VAT included)

 - After January 1st, 2023: 2,200 USD (VAT included)

 Types of payment accepted: French checks, credit cards (CB, VISA, VPAY, ELECTRON, MASTERCARD and MAESTRO cards are accepted) or bank transfers.
 For online payment, only VISA and MASTERCARD are accepted.
-For registration using other payment methods, contact Centre 5 directly.
-Payment in full will result in the issuance of a VAT invoice (20% VAT).
+Payment in full will result in the issuance of a VAT invoice (0% VAT).

 The price above only concerns the organization of the dissection course.
 Costs related to transportation, accommodation or any other costs incurred to complete the course are not included in the price quoted above and remain the responsibility of the participant.